 I joined the I, Scientist team because I find the creation of support networks imperative and want to promote the public discussion on equality beyond gender, sexuality, class, and race.

-I am a chemistry Ph.D. candidate at School of Analytical Sciences Adlershof – SALSA, Berlin.
-My research topic is on hybrid organic/inorganic materials for application in electronics and sensors and it is a collaborative project between Leibniz Institute for Analytical Sciences – ISAS Berlin, Humboldt University and HZB Institute for Photovoltaics.
-I hold an M.Sc. in Organic and Analytical Chemistry from University of Zagreb, Croatia.
+I am a chemistry PhD candidate at School of Analytical Sciences Adlershof – SALSA, Berlin.
+My research topic is on thin organic films for application in electronics and (bio)sensors and it is a collaborative project between Leibniz Institute for Analytical Sciences – ISAS Berlin, Humboldt University and HZB Institute for Photovoltaics.
+I hold an M.Sc. in Organic and Analytical Chemistry from the University of Zagreb, Croatia.

 I joined the I, Scientist team because I was looking for a way I could help empower women and actively contribute to the creation of an equal world.
 I want to be a facilitator of change and lead by example.
 I believe in the support and the positive encouragement of women, in the change of their perceptions about themselves and their abilities, in the alleviation of their doubts.
 After attending an inspirational I, Scientist 2017, I knew I found my way.
 My wish for the next conference is to be at least as successful as the first one.

-Eager to not simply accept these conditions, but to engage in dialogue with others – both women and men – I became a member of the Lise-Meitner-Gesellschaft e.V. in 2016 and attended the first conference this year.
-Impressed by this great event, I joined the team thereafter and want to contribute now with the I, Scientist 2018 in providing a platform for the visibility of powerful women that, in turn, will hopefully inspire and motivate young exceptional researchers in their future career paths.
+After attending an impressive first conference in 2017, I joined the I, Scientist team in order to engage in dialogue with others – both women and men – and to contribute in providing a platform for the visibility of powerful women, that in turn will hopefully inspire and motivate young exceptional researchers in their future career paths.

 Dr. Laurianne Vagharchakian